Boxadactle/BoxLib/README.md

 # BoxLib
 The most basic client-side library mod.

-BoxLib is a library mod contained shared code used in Boxadactle's client mods.
+BoxLib is a library mod containing shared code used in Boxadactle's client mods.
 It is designed to be lightweight and easy to use, with a focus on providing utilities and tools that are commonly used in client-side mods.

 ### Library